great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectation_suites/manage_expectation_suites.md

     A new Missingness Expectation Suite appears in the Expectation Suites pane.

 6. Optional.
 Run a Validation on the Expectation Suite.
-See [Data Asset](/docs/cloud/data_assets/manage_data_assets#create-a-data-asset).
+See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).

 ## Delete an Expectation Suite